|

 More importantly, this scheme will also interact correctly with messages being sent between different MTAs but sharing the same congested link.
 Similarly, it will deal with congestion between multiple applications.
 These are major benefits of this approach.

 The previous discussions apply primarily to fast and medium speed networks.
 When very slow speeds are being used (9600 baud or less), it is appropriate to use a different set of protocols.
 STANAG 4406 Annex E has been designed for low bandwidth and in particular HF radio.
-This is described in the Isode White Paper Military Messaging Over Low Bandwidth Networks.
+This is described in the Isode White Paper Messaging protocols for HF radio.

 STANAG 4406 Annex E is also appropriate for use in situations (at low and high bandwidth) where the recipient is in EMCON (Emission Control) and cannot send out radio or satellite signals.